Ba4bes/GlobalAzureSerbia/README.md

 - **Frontpage**
   The front page of the app with a HTML web form.
 Output is send to the result page
 - **Result**
-  The input from frontpage is collected and written to a CosmosDB
+  The input from front page is collected and written to a CosmosDB
 - **GetWinner**
   The data from the CosmosDB is called and given as output in an HTML output.
   It is also send to a logic app so it can be mailed.